bazelbuild/bazel-skylib/README.md

 ## `skylark_library`

-The `skylark_library.bzl` rule allows aggregation of Skylark rules for use in Python-interpreter-based unit tests and documentation generation.
+The `skylark_library.bzl` rule can be used to aggregate a set of Skylark files and its dependencies for use in test targets and documentation generation.